 PMHPP Linkage Programs: Gateways to an Early Start

-Linkage programs allow an incoming freshman and continuing upperclassment to secure, through a competitive admission process, early acceptance into medical, veterinary or other professional programs.
+Linkage programs allow a PMHPP incoming freshman or continuing PMHPP upperclassment to secure, through a competitive admission process, early acceptance into medical, veterinary or other professional programs.
 Duquesne currently has linkage programs with the following schools:

 Ross University School of Veterinary Medicine (RUSVM) - Early Assurance Program